Dhimasswara/UI-FLYCHAT/README.md

 ## About The Project

-Flychat is a website project aimed to facilitate real-time communication between connected users.
-With an easy-to-use chat feature, users can communicate with each other quickly and efficiently.
+Flychat is a website project aimed at facilitating real-time communication between connected users.
+With the easy-to-use chat feature, users can communicate with each other quickly and efficiently.

-The main feature of Flychat is the ability to create chat groups with friends or colleagues.
-To use Dialogue, users only need to create an account and start inviting their friends or colleagues to join the group or send private messages.
-Dialogue is designed to be user-friendly and accessible to all levels of users.
+The main feature of Flychat is the ability to create group chats with friends or family.
+Using Flychat is quite simple, friends just need to register to create a Flychat account and then this application can run, if friends want to chat with friends or family, Flychat already has a group chat feature.

 <!-- GETTING STARTED -->